-To apply § 5-68-502(2)(A) to material on the Internet is to act as if there was no difference between a computer transmission and a book or video.
+To apply restrictions to speech on the Internet is to act as if there was no difference between a computer transmission and a book or DVD purchased in a store.
 But cyberspace is not like a bookstore or video store.
-There is no way to know whether the person receiving the sexually frank material is a minor or an adult.
+Absent personal knowledge about a specific person, there is no certain way to know whether the person receiving the sexually frank material is a minor or an adult.
 At the same time, anyone who makes material available on the Internet should know that there could be minors accessing their content.
-With hundreds or thousands of people accessing a website or chat room, it is inevitable that a minor is among the visitors.
-As a result, the effect of banning the computer dissemination of material "harmful to minors" is to force a provider, whether a publisher or an on-line carrier, to deny access to both minors and adults, depriving adults of their First Amendment rights.
-There is a substantial body of case law striking down similar state and federal legislation that restricted such content on the Internet.
-The U.S. Supreme Court has already declared unconstitutional two federal laws that restricted the availability of sexual matter inappropriate for minors on the Internet.
+With hundreds or thousands of people accessing a website or chatroom, it is inevitable that a minor is among the visitors.
+As a result, the effect of banning the Internet dissemination of material "harmful to minors" is to force a provider, whether a publisher or an on-line carrier, to deny access to both minors and adults, depriving adults of their First Amendment rights.
+There is a substantial body of case law striking down similar state and federal legislation that restricted such content on the Internet because of this unconstitutional burden on speech for adults.
+The U.S. Supreme Court has already declared unconstitutional two federal laws that restricted the availability of sexual material inappropriate for minors on the Internet.
 Reno v.
 ACLU, 117 S.Ct.
 2329 (1997); Ashcroft v.
 ACLU, 534 F.2d 181 (3d Cir 2008), cert. den.
-129

-Sup.
+129 Sup.
 Ct.
 1032 (2009).
 In addition to the ruling in the Third Circuit Court of Appeals, four other U.S. Courts of Appeal have struck down laws banning material harmful to minors on the Internet.
 See, PSINet v.
 Chapman, 63 F.3d 227 (4th Cir.
 2004); American Booksellers Foundation for Free Expression v.
 Dean, 342 F.3d 96 (2d Cir 2003); Cyberspace Communications, Inc. v.
 Engler, 238 F.3d 420 (6th Cir.
 2000); ACLU v.
 Johnson, 194 F.3d 1149 (10th Cir.
 1999).
 Three more state laws have been struck down by U.S. District Courts.
 See, Southeast Booksellers v.
 McMasters 282 F. Supp 2d 1180 (D. S.C.
 2003); ACLU v.
 Goddard, Civ No. 00-0505 TUC AM (D. Ariz.
 2002); American Libraries Ass'n v.
 Pataki 969 F. Supp.
 160 (S.D.
 1997).
 Last year, Massachusetts and Alaska each enacted a law very similar to S.B.
 668. Legal challenges were brought against each law and in both cases a preliminary injunction has been granted barring the statute's enforcement.
 American Booksellers Foundation for Free Expression v.
 Coakley, 2010 WL 4273802 (D. Mass.
 2010); American Booksellers Foundation for Free Expression v.
-Sullivan (D. Alaska 3:10-CV-193 Oct.
+Sullivan, 3:10-CV-193 (D. Alaska Oct.
 20, 2010).